shivalli123/awspythonflaskapi/README.md

 - Create a Layer: Create a new directory for your layer and include the necessary libraries.
-For example, to add the requests library, create a directory named python and install the library using pip: mkdir python pip install requests -t python/ pip install requests -t python/
+For example, to add the requests library, create a directory named python and install the library using pip: mkdir python pip install flask -t python/ pip install requests -t python/

 - Package the Layer: Package the contents of the layer directory into a ZIP file: